uofajillian/edx-documentation/en_us/xblock/source/anatomy/python.rst

 JavaScript, and CSS files.
 That fragment is displayed to students in a web page.

-Note the following details student view.
+Note the following details about student view.

 * The static HTML is added when the fragment is initialized.